Ikebukuro West Gate Park (TV series): Episodes

+The series is comprised by 11 episodes and 1 special, with the names of the episodes formed by a play on words of the number of episode, such as Strawberry (Ichigo) for the first, Carrot (Ninjin) for the second, Mandarin Orange (Mikan) for the third, and so forth.
+The special also received such type of name, being it "Soup".

 Awards

 Ikebukuro West Gate Park won 7 Television Drama Academy Prize (Best Drama, Ensemble Cast, Opening sequence, Supporting Actor, Theme Song, Scriptwriter, and Director) from Japanese TV listings-Magazine The Television in 2000.